 Coconut fiber substrate is easily the most popular substrate for amphibians.
 It’s made from the husks of coconuts, it’s cheap and readily available.
 It’s also known is Coir and has many uses.
 For horticulture use, it’s second to none in terms of water retention.
 As for availability, well, you can find it online, in pet stores, and home improvement stores.
 As for the brands targetting the pet market, you can find loose or compressed bricks of coconut fiber.
 Zoo Med’s Eco Earth is reputable for being one of the best on the market.
 I’ve heard wonderful things about Exo Terra’s Plantation Soil as well.

 For use in terrariums, coconut fiber substrate is one of the best options available.
 I highly recommend it.
 It can be used by itself or added to others to create a more specialized substrate.
-See Eco Earth on Amazon →
+Compare price on Eco Earth →

 Very similar to the previous substrate, this one is also made from coconuts but in the form of chips.
 Like wood chips, only it’s made from the husk of coconuts.
 It’s suitable for retaining moisture as well as creating air pockets for plant roots to grow.
 They’re soft and fibrous and generally considered safe for all amphibians.
 Coco husk is often used in custom substrate blends.